briansimiyuj/doctor-appointment-app/README.md

       d.
 Get existing appointments from local storage and update the specific appointment in the array
       e.
 Save the updated appointments array back to local storage using the patientID as part of the key
       f.
 Return true to indicate that the appointment was successfully scheduled

+  ### Schedule History Modal

+  Schedule History Modal will be used to display the patient's schedule history

+    1. Create a Schedule History Modal component and mount it on the Tab Action Button component if showScheduleHistoryModal state is true and pass onClose prop
+    2. Mount the Modal Header component on the Schedule History Modal component and pass onClose and title props

 ### Settings Context